 Permittee Responsibilities

 Sections III.A and III.B of the Order establish the basic responsibilities of all the Permittees, including the Principal Permittees.
-These sections are designed to require implementation of the “iterative process.”
-This process includes planning and documentation of program activities, execution, tracking of outcomes, and evaluation through comparison with performance metrics.
-The goal is continual improvement of the Permittees’ control measures, projects, and programs to attain receiving water limitations (section VI) and effluent limitations (section VII) whose final compliance deadlines have not passed or where no final compliance deadline is specified, effectively prohibit non-stormwater discharges (section IV), and reduce pollution to the maximum extent practicable.
-These requirements are included in this Order pursuant to CWA section 402(p)(3)(B)(iii) which, in part, requires controls to reduce the discharge of pollutants to the maximum extent practicable and allows the state to include such other provisions determined appropriate for the control of pollutants.
+These sections are designed to require implementation of an adaptive management process This process includes planning and documentation of program activities, execution, tracking of outcomes, and evaluation through comparison with performance metrics.
+The goal is continual improvement of the Permittees’ control measures, projects, and programs to effectively prohibit non-stormwater discharges (section IV), reduce pollution to the maximum extent practicable, and attain effluent limitations (section VII).These requirements are included in this Order pursuant to CWA section 402(p)(3)(B)(iii) which, in part, requires controls to reduce the discharge of pollutants to the maximum extent practicable and allows the state to include such other provisions determined appropriate for the control of pollutants.

+Terms such as ‘continual improvement’ are used in this Order and Fact Sheet to describe the overall goals and adaptive management framework of the permit.
+These terms do not establish independent compliance obligations.
+Compliance is determined based on adherence to the specific requirements, performance metrics, and deadlines set forth in the Order.
+All permit compliance actions must be capable of achieving the applicable requirements and stated water quality objectives.
+For actions that have already been implemented, the Permittees must demonstrate that those actions have either achieved the intended outcome or, where they have not, have triggered evaluation and modification through the adaptive management process as necessary to achieve compliance with applicable requirements.

 These sections also describe the basic responsibilities for internal and external coordination within and among the Permittees respectively according to 40 CFR sections 122.26(d)(2)(i)(D) and (d)(2)(iv).
 These sections require maintenance of records and the submission of reports that are adequate to determine compliance.

+Section III.A includes requirements for the electronic submittal of records.
+These requirements are to facilitate conformance with USEPA’s Cross-Media Electronic Reporting Rule (CROMERR) and promote efficiency.
+The current electronic information system does not support the functionality to allow the Permittees to comply with the requirements.
+Consequently, these requirements do not go into effect until the Permittees are directed to comply with them through a written notice from the Executive Officer.
+This notice will not be issued until the functionality is available to allow the Permittees to comply.

 Implementation Agreement

 Section III.C of the Order requires that the Permittees have inter-agency and inter-Permittee agreements that are necessary to satisfy the requirements of the Order.
 Various such agreements have been reported to exist to carry out certain programs, such as the Sanitary Sewer Overflow Program.
 Some agreements may need to be reviewed and updated to comply with the Order.
 Section III.C is supported by 40 CFR section 122.26(d)(2)(i), which recognizes that a “series of contracts” may be necessary to comply with an MS4 permit; and by 40 CFR section 122.26(d)(2)(i)(D), which requires “interagency agreements among co-applicants” for MS4 permit coverage.